FernandoSC18/modal_with_custom_hook/README.md

 ## What is that?
 That's not a react proyect, just is a react component and react custom hook of a Modal / Popup

+## How Use
+ - Just copy components to your react / nextjs proyect
+ - import and use

+ chech app.js file for see how import and use.